karunag19/teleapps/scheduler/readme_karuna.txt

 Role:
     If you got error "provided role cannot be assumed by principal" when you create corn job, in IAM role you have to add  "events.amazonaws.com" in "Trusted Relationships"

+To Enable "Time Based One Time Password"
+    From access token get "SecretCode" using "associate_software_token" api method.
+    Once you got the secret token: -> use google authenticator and pass the secrete key, it will start generate code.
+    Call "verify_software_token" method and pass the google authenticator code.
+    It would return "SUCCESS"